maxcvnd/EliotsScript/README.md

 Writed on Python 3.5

-To run program type: python3 eliotsScript.py
+To run the program type: python3 eliotsScript.py

 -------------------------------------------------------------------------------------------------------------------------------
  ****English****